 Recommended Resources

+We hope these suggestions will help you in your DALF/DELF exam endeavors.
 If you know of other resources that can help those preparing for the DALF or DELF exam, please let us know in the comments.

 Related posts: